+NFU Mutual has a Board approved climate change strategy that aims to ensure the Group remains resilient to the risks from climate change and takes advantage of opportunities that arise in core markets, and also ensures that we take necessary action to achieve net zero 1 by 2050.
+The strategy ensures a consistent and aligned response to climate change across the whole business.
 NFU Mutual recognises that climate change will have a significant impact on our business and our customers.
 Embedding consideration of climate change within existing frameworks, processes and decision making enables the Group to respond proportionately to challenges as they arise, both now and in the future.
 Risks from climate change are therefore considered, alongside all other risks faced by the Group, within existing risk governance and risk management frameworks.